Seljuk (leader): Immigration to Jand

 Seljuk had great power and influence among the people of his tribe who lived within the territory of the Oghuz Yabgu State.
 The relationship between Seljuk and Oghuz Yabgu was overshadowed by an incident that is not well known because of lack of reliable sources.
 Nonetheless, Seljuk left the Oghuz Yabgu State and immigrated with his tribe, to the town of Jand, located on the left bank of the Syr Darya.
 It is rumored that there were 100 horseman, 1,500 camels and 50,000 sheep with Seljuk Beg during this migration.
 If each horseman equates to a family, the Seljuks who migrated to Jand were likely a small nomadic community of about 500 people.

 Jand was an important border town in the steppes during the X to XIII centuries.
 This town, inhabited by both nomadic and sedentary people, served as gateway to the steppes.
 Jand was a relatively popular destination for Muslims and religious propagandists from Transoxiana as well as merchants from various places.
 There, Seljuk and his Oghuz tribe accepted Islam.
 This event took place after Seljuk had migrated to Jand in 985-986, and before Seljuk left for Transoxiana to help the Samanians in 992.
+Clifford Edmund Bosworth suggests that the conversation of Seljuk and his family occurred through the contact of the Samanids.
+Arslan Israil bin Seljuk helped the Samanids against the Kara-Khanid Khanate in that year.

 After accepting Islam, Seljuk expelled the officials sent by the Oghuz Yabgu to Jand to collect the annual tax, saying "Muslims will not pay tribute to the unbelievers", and set up a war against the non-Muslim Turks.
 This may well be proved by Al-Bayhaqi who calls Seljuk Beg as al-Malik al-Ghâzî Seljuk (meaning "ruler and religious fighter Seljuk").

 The most important event that took place during this period was the death of Seljuk's elder son Mikâ'îl, who was the father of Tughrul Beg and Chaghri Beg, founders of the Great Seljuk Empire.
 After this incident, the wife of Mikâ'îl (Tughril and Chaghri's mother) married Yusuf, the other son of Seljuk.
 According to the old Turkic traditions (the reason for such a tradition was that someone could use a widowed noblewoman to gain strength among the tribe/country), while two of his sons, Tughrul and Chaghri, were raised by their grandfather Seljuk Beg.